 This section provides a repository of information for journalists and others who wish to quickly find high level information about the Ocean Observatories Initiative.
 Please contact the media office if you do not find what you need.

 Images, Logos, & Maps

-The OOI is a federally (NSF) funded project, as such, all images on our website taken by individuals within the OOI program are considered to be in the public domain, i.e. free for use.
+The OOI is a federally (NSF) funded program, as such, all images on our website taken by individuals within the OOI program are considered to be in the public domain, i.e. free for use.
 The only exception to this are images on that OOI website that were provided by a specific vendor.
 There are very few of these images on the website and the vendor name will be included in those captions.
 If you are not sure, feel free to ask!
 Additionally, if you cannot find the photo you are looking for, please contact the media office and we will help find the image for you.
 If you do use an image from the OOI website, we just ask that you include either the credit associated with the image on the website or the standard credit: “Image credit: National Science Foundation’s Ocean Observatories Initiative”

 The following logos are provided in various file formats for use by journalists and members of the public who wish to reproduce the Ocean Observatories Initiative logo.
 No special permission is required from the Ocean Observatories Initiative to reproduce these images.